-The 2030 Agenda for sustainable development ratified at the UN summit in September 2015 by 193 countries includes 17 goals regarding sustainable development (Sustainable Development Goals or SDGs), regarded as the continuation of the millennium development goals, already defined in 2000 by the United Nations.
-The partial achievement of the latter has led to defining other more challenging and ambitious ones.
+The 2030 Agenda for sustainable development ratified at the UN summit in September 2015 by 193 countries includes 17 goals regarding sustainable development (Sustainable Development Goals or SDGs), divided into 169 targets.
+The SDGs are regarded as the continuation of the millennium development goals, already defined in 2000 by the United Nations.

-As reported in the table below, Hera’s contribution by number of targets is predominant in 5 goals: Decent work and economic growth, Innovation and infrastructure, Sustainable cities and communities, Responsible consumption and production and Climate change.
+As reported in the table below, Hera’s contribution by number of “What we will do…” (considering the SDGs affected by 10 or more targets) is predominant in 6 goals: Decent work and economic growth; Sustainable cities and communities; Accountable consumption and production; Companies, innovation and infrastructure; Clean and accessible energy; Combating climate change.

 |2030 UN Agenda target||Shared value||Smart use of energy||Efficient use of resources||Innovation and contribution to development||Governance and creation of value||Quality, cost and safety of customer services||People||Suppliers||Total|